wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

+**Happy Users**

+• “59sec gives us an edge on competition. [...]
+Highly recommended.”
+• “I’m exceptionally pleased with the results and just wanted to say thank you so much for a great tool!”
+• “59sec application brought us a real benefit in communication and in the development of our business.
+We find this application absolutely mandatory.”

-**If you want much more features, test for free 59sec PRO, available on http://www.59sec.com**
+**If you want much more features, test for free 59sec PRO, available on https://www.59sec.com/start-free-trial/**

 == Installation ==